 What's happening in your body when you get heartburn?

-What causes a heartburn attack?
+What causes heartburn?

 Weight